Security Glossary

 Security Impact

-• Rate limit bypass (one request, many operations)
+• Rate limit and lockout bypass (one request, many operations)

 • Credential brute forcing at scale